Q: What is AWS CloudFormation?

 Q: Will I be charged for resources that were rolled back during a failed stack creation attempt?

 Yes.
-Charges for AWS resources created during template instantiation apply irrespective of whether the stack as a whole could be created successfully or not.
+Charges for AWS resources created during template instantiation apply irrespective of whether the stack as a whole could be created successfully.

 Limits and Restrictions